shabbarvejlani/Advanced-Physical-Design-Using-Openlane-Skywater130/README.md

 `prep -design <design-folder> -tag <run-folder>`
 This is useful to continue from last stage of an existing run.

-- What if I want to do fresh re-run in interactice mode?
+- What if I want to do fresh re-run in interactive mode?
 `prep -design <design-folder> -tag <run-folder> -overwrite`

 # Running Synthesis